datacarpentry/python-ecology-lesson/_episodes/04-data-types-and-format.md

 ---

-The format of individual columns and rows will impact analysis performed on a dataset read into python.
+The format of individual columns and rows will impact analysis performed on a dataset read into Python.
 For example, you can't perform mathematical calculations on a string (text formatted data).
 This might seem obvious, however sometimes numeric values are read into Python as strings.
 In this situation, when you then try to perform calculations on the string-formatted